-Plus, one source reports that consumers give more weight to a company’s reputation than to their actual products.
+One source reports that consumers value a company’s reputation more than its products.

 In other words, the house you’re buying or selling matters, but your reputation matters more.

-And if you’re going to build a long-term sustainable business, then maintaining your reputation is a non-negotiable.
+And if you’re going to build a long-term sustainable business, then maintaining your reputation is non-negotiable.

 There’s no talking about real estate lead generation ideas without discussing email.

 Still, email is one of the best opportunities for real estate agents and investors to reach their prospects and valuable connections.
-According to Constant Contact, for instance, for every $1 you spend on email marketing, you can expect an average return of $38.
+For instance, according to Constant Contact, for every $1 you spend on email marketing, you can expect an average return of $38.

 Of course, running a consistent newsletter is easier said than done.

-Because you still have this daunting question: What, exactly, should you talk about?
+Because you still have this daunting question: What should you talk about?

 Well, the answer to that question lies in two more questions.